utz82/tiatune/readme.txt

 The following limitations apply:

 - Any changes to instruments/samples are ignored.
-- Changes to BPM are ignored.
+- Changes to BPM are ignored (TODO: fix this)
 - FX commands are ignored, except for Fxx (change tempo, xx < 0x20)
 - The range of instrument 3 is limited to C-0..A-5, and the range of instruments 4 and 5 is limited to C-0..Gis-4.